 Examines human development through the lifespan (prenatal to death) using Bloom's three domains of learning (affective, cognitive, psychomotor) as a theoretical framework through which course content is organized.
 Students will investigate cross-cultural differences and similarities at each developmental stage, as well as causes and signs of atypical development.
 3 cr.

 SED CE 341: Working with Diverse Populations

 Students will be introduced to various cultural perspectives, beliefs, and social constructs in order to promote respectful and effective interactions with children, parents, and colleagues.
 Students will be provided with the tools to build cultural competence.
 3cr.

 SED CE 500: Introduction to Counseling

 Emphasis on understanding the theoretical basis of counseling.
 Introduction to learning skills involved in helping relationships.
 Selected reading in counseling theory and practice are assigned.
-As part of the skill- building process, opportunities are provided for in-class practice and demonstrations.
-Open to 2nd-year counseling program students; senior undergraduates may also register with approval of instructor.
+Various types of counseling are explored.
+Open to counseling program students; senior undergraduates may also register with the approval of instructor.
 4 cr.

 SED CE 630: Applied Positive Psychology

 Focuses on the scientific study of psychological aspects of living a fulfilling and flourishing life.
 Topics include happiness, empathy, optimism, friendship, goal setting, achievement, emotion, creativity, humor, and mindfulness.
 Students become familiar with theory and research in this relatively new subfield and critically consider application to their teaching, coaching, leadership, and/or counseling.
 4 cr.

 SED CE 635: Counseling Skills and Techniques